learn-co-curriculum/phase-1-class-extension-and-inheritance/README.md

     }
   }
 ```
+In this code snippet, `Dog`, `Cat`, and `Bird` all accept `name` and
+have a method called `speak()`, thus repeating code.
+In JavaScript,

-In JavaScript, you can create "child" object classes that inherit methods
+you can create "child" object classes that inherit methods from their
+"parent" classes.

-from their "parent" classes.
-In this lesson, we'll discuss 1 way of
-_extending_ functionality to other classes.
+In this lesson, we'll discuss 1 way of _extending_ functionality to other classes.

 ## Use the `extends` Keyword